Empowering seniors to remain healthy & independent.

 Our Waiting List

 The needs in our community far outweigh available resources.
-With funding from the City of Columbia, Richland County, the state of South Carolina, the Central Midlands Council of Governments, and United Way, Senior Resources has been able to maintain a consistent program of services since 1967.
+With funding from the City of Columbia, Richland County, the state of South Carolina, and the Central Midlands Council of Governments, Senior Resources has been able to maintain a consistent program of services since 1967.
 We leverage donations and sponsorships to provide services to more seniors, which enables us to reduce our waiting list.

 We Could Help More